by Matt, Dec 2021

 But they also offer other experiences:

 - Live Raptor Experience.
-This is a bird show put on most days at 1 pm.
+This is a bird show put on at 10 am & 3 pm throughout the summer.
 Free with admission.

 - Scout Saddle Company.
 Watch a real craftsman make saddles, belts, bracelets, and cell phone cases.
 Handcrafted products are available for purchase in the store.